reltrans/reltransDocs/source/model_flavours.rst

 If environment variables are not set, the model uses default parameters.

-#.
-ION_ZONES [number > 0; default 20]:
+* ION_ZONES [number > 0; default 20]\: It sets the number of radial zones of
-It sets the number of radial zones of the disk to calculate the ionisation profile of the disk.
+  the disk to calculate the ionisation profile of the disk.
 The default value is 50 zones, but the number used in previous works of the reltrans team is 20.
 If it is set to 1 the disk is considered to have the same ionisation and the same density everywhere.

-#.
-A_DENSITY [possible options 0 or 1; default 0]:
+* A_DENSITY [possible options 0 or 1; default 0]: It sets the type to density
-It sets the type to density profile in the disk.
-There are two options A_DENSITY = 0 -> constant density
+  profile in the disk.
+There are two options:
+  * A_DENSITY = 0 -> constant density
-A_DENSITY = 1 -> Shakura&Suniev zone A density profile.
+  * A_DENSITY = 1 -> Shakura&Suniev zone A density profile.
   Keep in mind that if you set the ION_ZONES = 1, it doesn't matter which density profile you choose because you have a single radial zone disk.

-#.
-MU_ZONES [number > 0; default 5 ]:
+* MU_ZONES [number > 0; default 5 ]:
   it sets the zones for the emitting angle (they are different from the radial zones).
 In previous work we noticed that the angle dependence does not change dramatically the spectrum, thus we have used MU_ZONES set to 1 to speed up the code.

-#.
-RMF_SET and ARF_SET [character string; NO default]:
+* RMF_SET and ARF_SET [character string; NO default]:
   they pre-set the path of the response matrix and the arf.
   This is not necessary if you are interested in the time-averaged energy spectrum since xspec applies the response matrix automatically.
   If you work with either the real and imaginary part of the cross-spectrum or directly with the lag energy spectrum you may want to consider to pre-set the path of the response matrix and arf to avoid the code asking for it.
-If the two variables are not set the code will ask for the path: "Enter name of the response file (with full path)"
+  If the two variables are not set the code will ask for the path: "Enter name the response file (with full path)"

 ============================
 Models